ginkgobioworks/react-json-schema-form-builder/docs/Mods.md

 - `cardDisplayName` - The tooltip for the "Display Name" field for a form element.
 - `cardDescription` - The tooltip for the "Description" field for a form element.
 - `cardInputType` - The tooltip for the "Input Type" field for a form element.
-- `inputColumnSize` - The tooltip for the "Input Column Size" field for a form element.
 - `cardSectionObjectName` - The tooltip for the "Object Name" field for a form section.
 - `cardSectionDisplayName` - The tooltip for the "Display Name" field for a form section.
 - `cardSectionDescription` - The tooltip for the "Description" field for a form section.